jonpugh/jonpugh.github.io/_posts/2014-03-10-rules-generator.md

 published: true
 ---

-## Rules.module.
-Can't live with it.
+### Rules.module: Can't live with it.
 Can't live without it.

 So I really can't stand [Rules.module](http://drupal.org/project/rules/).
 It's an abstraction of an abstraction.
 The time spent teaching how to use Rules UI and shown how to build a rule, test the rule, export a rule, and debug a rule could easily be spent teaching someone how to code.